taufiq-cancode/kanyerest/README.md

 ## Using the API

 The API endpoints require authentication using Laravel Sanctum.
-You must include the `Authorization` header with the Bearer token obtained from the login endpoint.
+You must include the `Authorization` header with the Bearer token which can be obtained from the web after logging in or using the login/register API.

 ### API Endpoints